-Since quantum language is not physics but language (= metaphysics), quantum language (= the linguistic interpretation of quantum mechanics) is completely different from other interpretations.
-In this sense, I am convinced that even if someone discovers the "final" interpretation of quantum mechanics in the realistic view (i.e., 5 in Figure 20.1).

-(H2) quantum language is forever,
+Since quantum language is not physics but language (= metaphysics), quantum language (= the linguistic Copenhagen interpretation of quantum mechanics) is completely different from other interpretations.
+Therefore, even if someone discovers the "final" interpretation of quantum mechanics in the realistic view (i.e., 5 in Figure 21.1), quantum language is not affected by it.
+Although I don't know whether quantum language is final in the linguistic view, I believe that it is the greatest purpose of philosophy of science to pursue powerful scientific language than quantum language.
 I hope that my proposal will be examined from various view-points.